 You are encouraged to consider how you wish to direct your proxy to vote.
-Other than members of the KMP or their closely related parties voting as a proxy on Resolutions 5, 6, 7, 8 and 9 if a proxy is not directed how to vote on an item of business, the proxy may vote, or abstain from voting, as they think fit.
+Other than directors of Sonic or their closely related parties voting as a proxy on Resolutions 5, 6, 7, 8, 9 and 10, if a proxy is not directed how to vote on an item of business, the proxy may vote, or abstain from voting, as they think fit.
 Should any resolution, other than those specified in this Notice, be proposed at the meeting, a proxy may vote on that resolution as they think fit.

-If you wish to appoint a KMP (other than the Chairman) or their closely related party as your proxy, you must specify how they should vote on Resolutions 5, 6, 7, 8 and 9 by completing the "For", "Against" or "Abstain" boxes on the proxy form.
+If you wish to appoint a director of Sonic (other than the Chairman) or their closely related party as your proxy, you must specify how they should vote on Resolutions 5, 6, 7, 8, 9 and 10 by completing the "For", "Against" or "Abstain" boxes on the proxy form.
 If you do not do that, your proxy will not be able to exercise your vote on your behalf for that resolution.

-If you appoint the Chairman (or the Chairman is appointed by default) as your proxy in relation to Resolutions 5, 6, 7, 8 and 9, but do not complete any of the boxes "For", "Against" or "Abstain" opposite that resolution on the proxy form, you expressly authorise the Chairman to exercise your proxy in relation to Resolutions 5, 6, 7, 8 and 9 even though the item is connected directly or indirectly with the remuneration of KMP, including the Chairman.
-If you wish to appoint the Chairman as proxy with a direction to vote against, or to abstain from voting on Resolutions 5, 6, 7, 8 and 9, you must specify this by completing the "Against" or "Abstain" boxes on the proxy form.
+If you appoint the Chairman (or the Chairman is appointed by default) as your proxy in relation to Resolutions 5, 6, 7, 8, 9 and 10 but do not complete any of the boxes "For", "Against" or "Abstain" opposite that resolution on the proxy form, you expressly authorise the Chairman to exercise your proxy in relation to Resolutions 5, 6, 7, 8, 9 and 10 even though the item is connected directly or indirectly with the remuneration of directors.
+If you wish to appoint the Chairman as proxy with a direction to vote against, or to abstain from voting on Resolutions 5, 6, 7, 8, 9 and 10, you must specify this by completing the "Against" or "Abstain" boxes on the proxy form.